Master of Science in Molecular Biosciences

 Admission Requirements:

 Students wishing to pursue graduate studies in Molecular Biosciences should have an undergraduate major in biochemistry, biophysics, cell biology, genetics, microbiology, biology, chemistry, or closely related fields.
-Applicants will need to submit the following: the Graduate School application, which will include a personal statement describing your qualifications, goals, and objectives in pursuing graduate research in molecular biosciences; official transcripts from all colleges attended; and three letters of recommendation.
+Applicants will need to submit the following: the Graduate School GradCAS application, which will include a Statement of Purpose describing your qualifications, goals, and objectives in pursuing graduate research in molecular biosciences; official transcripts from all colleges attended; and three letters of recommendation.

 The deadline for your application to the Molecular Biosciences graduate program is December 1.
 Late applications may be considered depending on space availability.